bcbnz/matplotlib-pgfutils/doc/latexmk.md

 -------------------------

-The previous dependency-tracking code is included in the project source as `extras/latexmkrc`.
+The previous dependency-tracking code is included in the project source as `data/share/matplotlib-pgfutils/latexmkrc`.
 If your install method copies this file into your system, it may be preferable to execute the installed version rather than copy-and-paste it into your `latexmkrc`.
 This means that, if a future version requires a modification to this code, it will be automatically updated and included in your project.
-The project `setup.py` installs it in the `share/matplotlib-pgfutils` directory of your installation location.
+The installation backend places it in the `share/matplotlib-pgfutils` directory of your installation location.
 Under Linux, this will generally be at `/usr/share/matplotlib-pgfutils/latexmkrc` for a system-wide install or `~/.local/share/matplotlib-pgfutils/latexmkrc` for a user-specific install.

 To load the installed copy of this code, insert the following into your `latexmkrc`: